 Students may submit an anonymous report of sexual assault or intimate partner violence along with other acts of bias bigotry or hate.
-To complete an anonymous report students will need to complete the Bias Report Form.
+To complete an anonymous report students can visit the reporting form HERE.

 According to Policy 156: Discrimination, Harassment, and Retaliation Procedures section 3.1.5 “NDSU may be limited in its ability to respond to a report if it is submitted anonymously.
 Additionally, in very limited circumstances, NDSU may need to take action to learn the identity of an individual who submitted an anonymous report.”
 If you want would like the university to take action please consider filling out the Discrimination/Harassment/Retaliation/Sexual Misconduct Complaint Form.

 Survivors always have the right to file a report should they experience sexual violence, dating/domestic violence, or stalking.
 Following an assault a survivor may file a report with the police, the university, both or neither.
 The decision to file a report is always up to the survivor.

 - Call 911 - If you are in immediate danger 911 can assist in getting help to your location.
 Remember your safety is always paramount.